-Butternut squash, unlike its cousin, zucchini, has a tough, inedible exterior.
-But cooks who appreciate the squash's rich flavor, impressive nutritional benefits, and kitchen versatility have learned that it's well worth freeing this cold-weather favorite from its thick shell.
-It's not as difficult as you might think.
+Butternut squash has a notoriously tough, inedible exterior.
+But cooks who appreciate this winter squash's rich flavor, impressive nutritional benefits, and kitchen versatility have learned that it's well worth freeing this cold-weather favorite from its thick shell.
+And it's not as difficult as you might think.
 Here's all you need to know about buying, cooking, and enjoying butternut squash.

 The Nutritional Benefits of Butternut Squash